 Worst of all, the permission reminder did nothing to help.
 Here’s what I mean:

 1. It explains nothing.
 It says I received it because of my relationship with a certain organization.
 Okay, what’s the relationship?
 Can you be more specific?
 Why not?
 Probably because you don’t actually know my relationship, do you?
-In fact, how do I know you’re not just some 3rd party who purchased my email address from the non-profit?
-Now I’m angry at two organizations.
+In fact, how do I know you’re not just some third party who purchased my email address from the non-profit?
+Now I’m angry at 2 organizations.

 2. It shows no concern for my time and privacy.
 They put together an email that doesn’t even include a company logo.
 Just a giant coupon for a pharmaceutical product (assuming I can even see that graphic in the first place).
 How much effort do they devote to respecting my privacy?
 Ten words.
 And directly below that, they offer a link to view the email online.
 That’s like knocking on someone’s door and telling them, “Hi there, I just ran over your dog while pulling into your driveway.
 Anyways, I’ve got these cool encyclopedias to sell you…”